-- In principle, if the determination is made that a submission does not meet the requirements by the time of selection, the R&D proposal will either not be accepted or not be selected. - If a submission is selected, the R&D project must maintain its qualified status as per the submission requirements for the entire duration of the period of research.
+In principle, if the determination is made that a submission does not meet the requirements by submission requirements for the entire duration of the period of research.
 If the R&D project fails to meet the requirements during the research period, the R&D project will in principle be completely or partially suspended (i.e. be terminated early).